alanwilter/acpype/README.md

 However, if one wants *acpype* just to emulate *amb2gmx.pl*, one needs nothing at all but *[http://www.python.org Python]*.

-At the moment, *acpype* is for download via git:
+At the moment, is possible to download *acpype* using git:
 ```bash
 git clone https://github.com/alanwilter/acpype.git
 ```